Pleiades777/gfort2py/README.md

 x.func_ptr = x.func_arg # With the function itself
 ````

-Its left the the user to make sure that the function func_arg takes the correct inputs and returns the correct output.
-If you have a function
-that accepts a function pointer then its the same as if the it just accepted a function argument
+Its left the user to make sure that the function func_arg takes the correct inputs and returns the correct output.
+If you have a function that accepts a function pointer then it is the same as if it just accepted a function argument.

-If func_ptr already points a a function at compile time:
+If func_ptr already points to a function at compile time:

 ````fortran
 procedure(my_func), pointer:: func_ptr => my_func
 ````

-You must still first set it to something
+You must still first set it to something before use:

 ````python
 x.func_ptr = x.func_arg # With the function itself